henrylawson/photish/README.md

 collection or album of your gallery that will render within your site's [Layout Template](#layout-template).

-For example, if you would like to create a "more details about album" page somewhere within an album, and you would like it rendered in the [Layout Template](#layout-template) to have a consistent look and feel, you can do it by creating a file a Gallery Page file such as `more-about.slim` in your album's directory.
+For example, if you would like to create a "more details" page somewhere within an album, or the collection root, and you would like it rendered in the [Layout Template](#layout-template) to have a consistent look and feel, you can do it by creating a Gallery Page such as `more-about.slim` anywhere in your `photos` directory.
 The file extension is determined using the `page_extension` [Config File Option](#config-file-option).
 A Gallery Page can live anywhere and you can have as many of them as you like within the `photos` directory.

 `photos/**/*.{page_extension}`